Je12emy/Archive/WeatherApp/readme.md

 Here are some topics which you can learn if you follow the youtube tutorial or study this code.
   - Arrow Functions.
   - DOM manipulation.
-  - Pull data from an API asyncrnouslly.
+  - Pull data from an API.
   - Use ChartJS to display dynamic data.

 # Preview